The Ark Protocol: An Easy Introduction

 Assume Alice now owns a 2 BTC share in the UTXO from October 7th.
 She can forfeit that share to the coordinator in exchange for 2 new shares in the upcoming UTXO for October 21st: one paying 1 BTC to her and one paying 1 BTC to her friend George.

 Alice can "trade in" her share of the UTXO from Oct.
-7 and break it into two on October 21, paying Frank in the process.
+7 and break it into two on October 21, paying George in the process.

-When the transaction confirms on chain, Frank will be able to verify his ownership of the 1 BTC share in the UTXO from October 21st and accept it as a valid payment.
+When the transaction confirms on chain, George will be able to verify his ownership of the 1 BTC share in the UTXO from October 21st and accept it as a valid payment.

 • If you forfeit a share in a UTXO in order to get a new share in a future UTXO, how can you make sure those two operations happen together?
-Note that if you get a share in the new one without forfeiting your share in the previous one, the coordinator was stolen this share.
-On the other hand, if you forfeit yours without getting a new share then you are stolen this share.
+You don’t want to give up something for nothing in return.

-• If all those shared UTXOs are created by a coordinator, what are the privacy implications for users against the coordinator?
+• If all those shared UTXOs are created by a coordinator, what are the privacy implications for users against this coordinator?

-• How many VTXOs can fit into a single shared UTXO?
+• How many VTXOs can realistically fit into a single shared UTXO?
+Are there theoretical and/or practical upper bounds?

 • This coordinator as described is very central to the Ark protocol.
 What happens if it behaves maliciously, or simply goes offline?